 2. How much time will I need to spend practicing each day?

 Pianoforall is structured so that you will see rapid progress even if you can only practice 20 to 30 minutes per day.

 3. How long is Pianoforall?

-If you practice for 20 to 30 minutes a day, you should be able to complete the course in a few months.
+If you practice for 20 to 30 minutes a day, there is enough here to keep you busy for many months.